h3abionet/h3agwas/README.md

 Our workflows now run easily with Singularity.

-`nextflow run plink-qc.nf -profile singularity`
+`nextflow run qc.nf -profile singularity`

 or

-`nextflow run plink-qc.nf -profile pbsSingularity`
+`nextflow run qc.nf -profile pbsSingularity`

 By default the user's ${HOME}/.singularity will be used as the cache for Singularity images.
 If you want to use something else, change the `singularity.cacheDir` parameter in the config file.